-UBC Human Powered Submarine is a team of mostly engineering undergraduate students that designs, builds, tests, and races a one-person "wet" submarine, meaning that it is water-filled and the operator requires SCUBA gear to breathe.
+SUBC is a team of mostly engineering undergraduate students that designs, builds, tests, and races a one-person "wet" submarine, meaning that it is water-filled and the operator requires SCUBA gear to breathe.

 UBC Orbit is one of fifteen teams across Canada competing in the Canadian Satellite Design Challenge.
 They are working on building a nano-satellite that will carry a scientific payload from off-the-shelf-parts.
 They hope to create an Amateur Radio Satellite constellation, a group of satellites which can communicate with each other.

 UBC Open Robotics is a student engineering design team that aims to promote interest in robotics and provide an opportunity for students to develop technical skills through robotics based projects.
 Their mission is to provide an advanced, modular, full-size robotics platform and development resources to any driven and capable individual, to introduce students to robotics, and to increase general robotics knowledge.

 UBC SailBot designs and builds autonomous sailboats.
 After winning the International Robotic Sailing Regatta for three consecutive years, the team is getting ready for an ocean crossing with their newest transatlantic robotic sailboat.